ibmresilient/resilient-python-api/resilient-sdk/README.md

 ## Documentation
 For details on the Resilient SDK commands, use the `-h` option on the command line.
 For example, `resilient-sdk -h` and `resilient-sdk codegen -h`.

+For more examples on its usage see [ibm.biz/soar-python-docs](https://ibm.biz/soar-python-docs)

 The IBM SOAR App Developer's Guide provides information on using the Resilient SDK to develop and package apps.
 The guide is available on the IBM Knowledge Center at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
 On this web page, select your IBM SOAR platform version.
 On the follow-on page, you can find the App Developer's Guide by expanding **Apps** in the Table of Contents pane.